 - Petrified Forest National Park – Petroglyphs visible at the Puerco Ruins, the Martha’s Butte hike, and at the Newspaper Rock site.
 Bring binoculars for the best view at Newspaper Rock; scanning the rocks to the east (right) of the Newspaper Rock panel, you should be able to spot many more petroglyphs.

 March is Arizona Archaeology Month, and tours of rock image sites throughout the state are a common event.
-Do a Google Search for the most recent schedule of events.
+For a calendar of events, visit the Arizona State Historic Preservation Officers website.